magnumjs/mag.js/examples/tutorials/component-children.md

 ## Stateless Component Children

-You might be wondeirng what about stateless components, the ones defined by a function `mag(Node, Function)`, don't they get any children?
+You might be wondering what about stateless components, the ones defined by a function `mag(Node, Function)`, don't they get any children?

 ```js
 //Component: